sampart/WhiteOctoberSwiftMailerDBBundle/README.md

 Installation
 ============

+First of all, get the bundle into your project.

+**Via Composer**:

-  1. Add this bundle to your vendor/ dir using the vendors script:
+  1. Add the following line to your composer.json require section:

+        {
+            "require": {
+                "whiteoctober/swiftmailerdbbundle": "dev-master"
+            }
+        }

+  2. Download the bundle via Composer:

+        $ php composer.phar update whiteoctober/swiftmailerdbbundle

+**Via the deps files**:

-    Add the following lines in your ``deps`` file:
+  1. Add the following lines in your ``deps`` file:

         [WhiteOctoberSwiftMailerDBBundle]
             git=git://github.com/whiteoctober/WhiteOctoberSwiftMailerDBBundle.git